- Arts & Recreation

 Those are the Latin words embedded in the logo and shield.
 Translated directly, these words mean, “Truth for Christ and the Church.”
 Rightfully so, this motto remains true to this day, with students and faculty constantly on the search for truth and honesty through their studies and their daily experiences.

-The logo itself is made up of a shield, with this motto etched on what look like books.
+The logo itself is made up of a shield, with this motto etched on what looks like books.
 The shield is a bright, powerful red.
 And in some places, this shield is encircled by a wreath of leaves.

 This symbol is enigmatic and is easily one of the most recognizable logos on this earth — it’s a powerful image that evokes deep emotions of honesty, truthfulness and the pursuit of excellence.